diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 imageclass: top
 ---

-At [Diode](https://diode.io) we're have deployed a couple of long-running Raspberry Pi with cameras and sensors up and reporting into our network.
-All these are under uptime monitoring for us to debug network availability.
+At [Diode](https://diode.io) we have deployed a couple of long-running Raspberry Pis equipped with cameras and sensors reporting into our network 24/7.
+All these are under uptime monitoring for us to keep track of the network availability.
 Every time there is a software problem we want to know it.
 For that we're using some external and internal tools.

 ![alt_text](images/blog/watchdog/image3.png "Diode.io status page")